cgihlstorf/AIAgents/Topic5RAG/README.md

 2. When did the frontier model appear to be using live web search to help answer your questions?

    Some of the more obvious instances of models using live web search were when the model gave information on the congressional proceedings from January 2026.
 Since these proceedings happened fairly recently, the fact that the model was able to summarize them suggests that it used some kind of web search.
-As for the questions about the
+The only exception might be the model's response to the question "What mistake Elise Stefanovic make in Congress on January 23, 2026?", as the model was not able to find the correct answer.
+It did provide other information about Elize Stefanovic, which could have been the result of a web search that simply failed to identify the answer from the proceedings document.
-   Model T, it is less clear whether the model is calling a web search tool or is simply generating information about the Model T that it learned from its training text, as there are no clear citations or notes made to indicate that a web search was performed.
+   As for the questions about the Model T, it is less clear whether the model is calling a web search tool or is simply generating information about the Model T that it learned from its training text, as there are no clear citations or notes made to indicate that a web search was performed.

-3. Where does your RAG system provide more accurate, specific answers?
+4. Where does your RAG system provide more accurate, specific answers?

    TODO

-4. What does this tell you about when RAG adds value vs. when a powerful model suffices?
+5. What does this tell you about when RAG adds value vs. when a powerful model suffices?

    TODO